 I'm a tattoo historian, who diligently researches tattoo artists, tattooed performers, and the history of tattooing.
 Bert Grimm, a well known twentieth century tattooer, was my Great Great Uncle.

-Documenting tattoo artist burial locations is a significant part of my ongoing efforts to preserve tattoo history.
+Documenting tattoo artist burial locations is a significant part of my ongoing efforts to preserve tattoo history; a project I started in 2006.
 One of the highlights of this research was a road trip my husband and I embarked on, in 2010, from Washington State to Southern California.
 After in-depth investigation to find burial locations (before so much info. was available on the internet), we planned our vacation route around visiting the burial sites of some of tattoo history's greats.
 Among them were:

 Ben Corday, Charlie Barrs, Owen Jensen,